Toronto eyes ride-sharing rules in 2016; Uber asked to halt until then

-TORONTO Toronto's city council voted on Wednesday to create a legal framework covering ride-sharing companies such as Uber Technologies Inc [UBER.UL], asking city staff to suggest rules by next spring that would create a "level playing field" with taxis.
+TORONTO, Sept 30 Toronto's city council voted on Wednesday to create a legal framework covering ride-sharing companies such as Uber Technologies Inc, asking city staff to suggest rules by next spring that would create a "level playing field" with taxis.

 While the council vote asks staff to prepare to accommodate Uber and its ilk, it also passed a motion asking Uber to stop operations in the city until the rules are in place.